 Now deal with it.
 Don’t shove the inconsistency under the rug by reinterpreting one passage or the other as allegory.
 Deal with it.
 Try to understand God from the point of view that two very different ideas, almost contradictory ideas, happen to both be true at the same time.
 Hey, you can do it with

-I remind you we Christians are to take the bible seriously.
+I remind you we Christians are always to take the bible seriously.
 Tweaking passages in order to make them “line up” properly does not do this.
 It treats one passage or the other as if it’s cancelled out, irrelevant, mythological, falsehood, too mysterious for our understanding, or never meant to be understood.
 It teaches us it’s okay to not take a part of the bible seriously.
-And that’s a dangerous ground to walk on.
+And that’s a dangerous ground to walk upon.

-What Moses meant, and what John meant.
+What Moe meant, and what John meant.

-So in the Exodus story, the L
+In the Exodus story, the L

 We Christians, on the other hand, have to make the effort to suck less at following God.
 We don’t get to see him till we obey Jesus, and love one another.